lab1092/blender-manual_ja/manual/sequencer/usage.rst

 Editing Strips
 --------------

-- :kbd:`Rmb` in the middle of the strip selects the **entire** strip; holding it down (or pressing :kbd:`G` rab) and then moving the mouse drags a strip around.
+- :kbd:`RMB` in the middle of the strip selects the **entire** strip; holding it down (or pressing :kbd:`G` rab) and then moving the mouse drags a strip around.

-- :kbd:`Rmb` on the left arrow of the strip selects the **start** frame offset for that strip; holding it down (or pressing :kbd:`G` rab and then moving the mouse left/right changes the start frame within the strip by the number of frames you move it:
+- :kbd:`RMB` on the left arrow of the strip selects the **start** frame offset for that strip; holding it down (or pressing :kbd:`G` rab and then moving the mouse left/right changes the start frame within the strip by the number of frames you move it:
   - If you have a 20-image sequence strip, and drag the left arrow to the right by 10 frames, the strip will start at image 11 (images 1 to 10 will be skipped).
 Use this to clip off a rollup or useless lead-in.
   - Dragging the left arrow left will create a lead-in (copies) of the first frame for as many frames as you drag it.
 Use this when you want some frames for transitions to the this clip.

-- :kbd:`Rmb` on the right arrow of the strip selects the **end** frame of the strip; holding it down (or pressing :kbd:`G` rab) and then moving the mouse changes the ending frame within the strip:
+- :kbd:`RMB` on the right arrow of the strip selects the **end** frame of the strip; holding it down (or pressing :kbd:`G` rab) and then moving the mouse changes the ending frame within the strip:
   - Dragging the right arrow to the left shortens the clip; any original images at the tail are ignored.
 Use this to quickly clip off a rolldown.
   - Dragging the right arrow right extends the clip.
 For movies and images sequences, more of the animation is used until exhausted.
 Extending a clip beyond its end results in Blender making a copy of the last image.
 Use this for transitions out of this clip.

 .. note:: Multiple selection

-   You can select several (handles of) strips by :kbd:`shift-Rmb` -clicking: when you'll hit :kbd:`G`, everything that's selected will move with your mouse - this means that, for example, you can at the same time move a strip, shorten two others, and extend a forth one.
+   You can select several (handles of) strips by :kbd:`Shift-RMB` -clicking: when you'll hit :kbd:`G`, everything that's selected will move with your mouse - this means that, for example, you can at the same time move a strip, shorten two others, and extend a forth one.

 - STRIP EXTEND.
 With a number of Image strips selected, pressing :kbd:`E` enters EXTEND mode.
 All selected strip handles to the "mouse side" of the current frame indicator will transform together, allowing you to essentially extend the strips that fall exactly on the current frame marker and having all others adjust to compensate.